 The second way to register a property change listener uses the method

-addPropertyChangeListener(String, PropertyChangeListener)
+addPropertyChangeListener(String, PropertyChangeListener).

-argument is the name of a property.
+The String argument is the name of a property.
 Using this

 method means that you only receive notification when